vNihar007/bitspeed/README.md

-# 🚀 Bitespeed Identity Reconciliation Service
+# 🚀 Bitspeed Identity Reconciliation Service

 Unify your customer profiles with the **Bitespeed Identity Reconciliation Service**\!
 This high-performance backend service intelligently links user contacts from various sources using their email addresses and phone numbers.
 Say goodbye to duplicate contacts and hello to a single, unified view of your customers.